 Open source technology is an often-misused term, it is not just a synonym for ‘free’.
 With the relatively recent rise of the internet and the human dependncy on the internet, the amount of new applications/software being developed has also risen.
 The most widely used operating system for smartphones, android is also a freeware.
 A lot of people contribute their work to the android market.
 Linux operating system was one of the famous software that was announced open source in the early days.

-The Apache Software Foundation (ASF) is the world’s largest open source foundation.
-Some of the the world-famous software by ASF are Apache HTTP Server, Apache Hadoop, Apache Lucene, Apache OpenOffice and many more.
+The Apache Software Foundation (ASF) stands as the world’s largest open-source foundation, playing a pivotal role in the software industry.
+ASF has developed some of the most widely used software in the world, including the Apache HTTP Server, Apache Hadoop, Apache Lucene, Apache OpenOffice and many more.
 The following are the highlights of the ASF’s contribution as listed on its website.

 - 200M+ lines of code in stewardship